XodiumSoftware/xbim/README.md

 provides a high level of performance and safety.
 The project is still in its early stages, but it is already capable of reading and writing IFC files.

+## Usage

+1. Download the latest version of xBIM from the [release][release_latest] page.
+2. Place it in a directory of your choice.
+3. Run the executable.
+It will return an error that it cannot connect to the database.
+This is expected, as the database is not yet set up in the config.toml which will generate on first time run.
+4. Replace the default values in the config with yours.
+5. Rerun the executable and voila!

 ## Built With

 <div align="center">